caohch-1/POBO/README.md

 # POBO: Safe and Optimal Resource Management for Cloud Microservices
+Resource management in microservices is challenging due to the uncertain latency-resource relationship, dynamic environment, and strict Service-Level Agreement (SLA) guarantees.
+This paper presents a Pessimistic and Optimistic Bayesian Optimization framework, named POBO, for safe and optimal resource configuration for microservice applications.
+POBO leverages Bayesian learning to estimate the uncertain latency-resource functions and combines primal-dual and penalty-based optimization to maximize resource efficiency while guaranteeing strict SLAs.
+We prove that POBO can achieve sublinear regret and SLA violation against the optimal resource configuration in hindsight.
+We implement a prototype of POBO and conducted extensive experiments on a real-world microservice application.
+Our results show POBO can find the safe and optimal configuration efficiently, outperforming the Kubernetes' built-in auto-scaling module and the state-of-the-art algorithm.

 ## Overview
 When receiving a request from the user, POBO sends the request to the **Learning** module to estimate the request latency w.r.t. a variety of resource configurations.
 The **Decision** module  determines the best resource configuration for the request and adjusts the number of containers via the resource manager.
 After the request is completed, POBO collects the feedback, including Service-Level Agreement (SLA) violation and tail latency, which is used to update **Learning** and **Decision** modules for the next period.
 ![System arch. of POBO](./workflow-v4.png)